-As federal student loan borrowers strategize around how to fit monthly payments back into their budgets following the end of the federal student loan payment and interest pause, Income-driven Repayment (IDR) could be a good option to consider.
+As federal student loan borrowers strategize around how to fit monthly payments back into their budgets following the end of the federal student loan payment and interest pause, Income-Driven Repayment (IDR) could be a good option to consider.

 For those struggling with high monthly payments in relation to their income, enrolling in an IDR plan could help alleviate the pressure that student loan debt can put on a budget.
 Let’s take a closer look at different plans within the IDR program, how monthly payment amounts are calculated within different plans, and how you can apply.